canjs/canjs/docs/can-guides/Guides.md

 CanJS is managed by the [DoneJS Contributors Team](https://donejs.com/About.html#section=section_Team).
 All contributions from all types of contributors are welcome.
 Contributing to an Open Source project can be an intimidating experience.
-We're committed to making the experience is pleasant and rewarding as possible.
+We're committed to making the experience as pleasant and rewarding as possible.
 We're happy to setup a pairing session to show you how to fix a bug or write a feature.

 If you have any questions, you can always reach us on [Gitter chat](https://gitter.im/canjs/canjs).